International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 1. [ISRaD Template Information File](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/inst/extdata/ISRaD_Template_Info.xlsx)
 1. [Online QAQC Tool](https://international-soil-radiocarbon-database.ocpu.io/ISRaD/www/)

-## How to Add Data
+## How to Add Data:

+1. Check existing data
 1. Read key information
-2. Download and fill out ISRaD Template File
+1. Download and fill out ISRaD Template File
-3. Test your data file using ISRaD online quality control tool
+1. Test your data file using ISRaD online quality control tool
-4. Submit to ISRaD
+1. Submit to ISRaD

+## 1. Check existing data

+Adding new data is great!
+We also welcome additions, improvements & corrections to existing datasets which are already included in ISRaD.
+Some in progress datasets could use your help too.
+Find the status of your dataset before you start:
+* **Up-to-date list**: Check out the [latest list](https://docs.google.com/spreadsheets/d/1lezUOJjYnB7KtXGDDFO_PKWLtx_7NZ3WaOubP2zUX-g/edit#gid=1750356077) of compiled studies
+* **Complete files**: View and download [individual complete template spreadsheets](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/tree/master/ISRaD_data_files)
+* **In progress files**: View and download [individual in-progress template spreadsheets](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/tree/master/ISRaD_data_files_in_progress)
+* **Wishlist**: [List of studies](https://docs.google.com/spreadsheets/d/1lezUOJjYnB7KtXGDDFO_PKWLtx_7NZ3WaOubP2zUX-g/edit#gid=1009481555) you'd like to see added
+* Currently working to add or update a template?
+Add your name to [this list](https://docs.google.com/spreadsheets/d/1lezUOJjYnB7KtXGDDFO_PKWLtx_7NZ3WaOubP2zUX-g/edit#gid=1750356077) to avoid duplicated efforts

-## 1. Getting started and key information:
+## 2. Getting started and key information:

 * **Template** – This is a structured spreadsheet for data entry.
 Download it [here](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/inst/extdata/ISRaD_Master_Template.xlsx)
 * **Hierarchy** – The [ISRaD data structure](https://international-soil-radiocarbon-database.github.io/ISRaD/database/) is hierarchical.
 Each level of the hierarchy is represented by a tab in the template spreadsheet